oishikm12/cpp-collection/README.md

 * [**Linear Search**](algorithms/linear_search.cpp) - Simple Array Iteration to find a required element
 * [**Binary Search**](algorithms/binary_search.cpp) - It works by repeatedly dividing in half the portion of the list that could contain the item, until its narrowed down the possible locations to just one
 * [**A\* Search**](algorithms/a_star_search.cpp) - A\* is a graph traversal and path search algorithm, which precomputes the cost to reach the destination via heuristic function, if a certain path is taken.
 This way an optimal result is always guaranteed
+* [**KMP Pattern Search**](algorithms/kmp_pattern_search.cpp) - KMP matching algorithm uses degenerating property (pattern having same sub-patterns appearing more than once in the pattern) of the pattern, in order to search for a substring in a string in perfect linear time
+* [**Z Pattern Search**](algorithms/z_pattern_search.cpp) - This algorithm finds all occurrences of a pattern in a text in linear time by recording how many characters match in current sequence with that of its prefix
 * [**Fast Power**](algorithms/fast_power.cpp) - Finding out power of a number in log n time
 * [**Modular Exponentiation**](algorithms/modular_exponentiation.cpp) - Finds out a power of a number, when the exponent is large, i.e. the answer is beyond integer limits; via modulus
 * [**Extended Euclid's Algorithm**](algorithms/extended_euclid.cpp) - It is an extension to the Euclidean algorithm, and computes, in addition to the GCD of integers `a` and `b`, also the coefficients of Bézout's identity (Linear Diophantine Equation), which are integers x and y such that, ``ax + by = gcd(a, b)``